AlbertLanne/b4w-nodejs-test/README.md

     Now you should be able to see the project running at localhost:8080.

 4. Open `public/index.html` in your editor and start experimenting!

 ## Building for production

-Even though this isn't necessarily a starter kit for a proper project, we've included an example of setting up both [Purgecss](https://www.purgecss.com/) and [cssnano](https://cssnano.co/) to optimize your CSS for production.

-To build an optimized version of your CSS, simply run:
+To build an optimized version of your CSS and b4w model, simply run:

 ```bash
 # Using npm